-- II.C.1.
+- II.C.
+Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
 (Core)

+[The Review Committee must further specify minimum dedicated time for the program coordinator]